 To be eligible to run timing equipment during an event or be an event judge, one must be a club driver/member.
 There is no fee for club membership, however you just must prove to have regular attendance at events and be helpful to others, before you can judge.

 30 points total are available for the wheelie contest.
 Three judges will score between 1 and 10, with 10 being the highest.

-Season points are tallied up from each event of that season with the season champion having the highest total.
+Season points are tallied up from each event of that season with the season champion having the highest total, minus their lowest point total event.
 Season points are tallied with a given chassis.
 If chassis is changed during season, points will not transfer.
 In the event of a tie for any given podium position, the tie-breakers are as follows:

 1) Total season points

 4) Race-off (if possible).

 +2 seconds added to run time for hitting a turning pole (where applicable) or failing to put two front tires on a ramp, or 2 rear tires if riding a wheelie.

 +4 seconds will be added if missing ramp completely.

 Leaving your lane and striking another vehicle in their respective lane will result in immediate disqualification from that round.

 Leaving your lane and causing another driver to adjust course, in any fashion, in their respective lane, will result in immediate disqualification from the round.